rydnesss/minesweepers/README.md

 # minesweepers
-A squad-based strategy.
+A squad-based strategy game.
 A slightly grim top-down rendition of beloved Microsoft classic "Minesweepers".